 Small paper punches are used for more than just paper shapes.
 You can punch them on different materials to make useful stencils for a range of craft projects.
-While they mainly create stencils with larger outlines, lacking the fine detail of miniature stencils made for dollhouse wallpaper like the black country miniatures stencils they are useful for many larger design projects where fine detail isn't essential.
+While many stencils with larger outlines lack the fine detail of miniature stencils made for dollhouse wallpaper, they are useful for many larger design projects where fine detail isn't essential.

 Make Simple Paper Stencils